MohamedNabill7/Maven-Factory-Analytics/README.md

     UTM parameters: Are small pieces of code that are added to the end of a URL used to track the source of the traffic

-    By tracking them, businesses can see which of their paid marketing campaigns are most effective.They can also see how different traffic sources and campaigns are performing in terms of website activity and conversions.
+    By tracking them, businesses can see which of their paid marketing campaigns are most effective.

+    They can also see how different traffic sources and campaigns are performing in terms of website activity and conversions.

      ------------- ------------------------------------------------------------------------- -------------------------
     | utm_source  | Identifies which site sent the traffic and is a required parameter.     | utm_source=google       |